The Story of Ben & Jerry

 The main factory in Waterbury may be one of Vermont's most popular tourist attractions.
 The plant is located about a mile north of I-89 on Route 100, and the grounds have a festival marketplace feel to them, despite the fact that there's no festival and no marketplace.
 During summer season, crowds mill about waiting for the 30-minute factory tours.
 Tours are first-come, first-served, and run at least every 30 minutes from 9am to 9pm in July and August (shorter hours in the off season, but always open at least 9am-5pm); afternoon tours fill up quickly, so get there early to avoid a long wait.

 Once you've got your ticket, browse the small ice-cream museum (learn the long, strange history of Cherry Garcia), buy a cone of your favorite flavor at the scoop shop, or lounge along the promenade, which is scattered with Adirondack chairs and picnic tables.
-Tours are $3 for adults, $2 for seniors, and free for children 11 and under.
-There's also a package deal where you get a tour, a T-shirt, and a pint of the good stuff for $20.
+Don't miss the "graveyard" of abandoned flavors.
+Tours are $4 for adults, $3 for seniors, and free for children 11 and under.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.